OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 valid transactions from receiving verification
 (and so being added to the chain).
 Imagine you send you are trying to sell your ETH on a public exchange like Coinbase to liquidate your assets.
 If a malicious hacker wishes to prevent liquidation, they can block the blockchain transfer of coins which would in turn prevent you from selling any of your tokens.

-A secondary attack vector is double spending.
+A secondary attack vector, and more common, is double spending.
 If verification of the transaction does not occur in a timely manner, then an alternative transaction can get onto the blockchain that spends those same coins (effectively allowing a malicous user to re-spend coins).
-Another example of events that can occur during a 51% attack is the attacker giving themselves refunds from transactions that have already occured by overwriting block transactions in a fork that the attacker controls.
-The fork uses the same coin in another transaction by substituting the coin used in the previous transaction in the new transaction.

 51% attacks are difficult to recognize until the attack is executed.
 Detection can occur when duplicate transactions or repeating refunds